Do you sometimes find it difficult to make yourself understood – even though you know you are using the correct English?

 - Other great listening resources are newsy.com, the BBC mini audio-series called English at Work, and the short news stories at BBC six minute English.

-What do you think will work best for you?
+Which strategies will work best for you?
 Which of these pronunciation tips did you find the most helpful?
-Is there anything that could be clearer?
+Is there anything that needs more explanation?